nightbot/docs/control-panel/song-requests.md

 - *Play & Pause* - Used to play or pause the currently playing song.
 - *Next Song* - The next song button can be used to instantly start the next queued song.
 - *Track Slider* - Used to display the current location of the song and can be used to jump around on the current song.
-- *Volume* - Used to change the overall volume of AutoDJ, also controllable through the [!volume](https://docs.nightbot.tv/commands/songs#editing-song-volume) command.
+- *Volume* - Used to change the overall volume of Song Requests, also controllable through the [!volume](https://docs.nightbot.tv/commands/songs#editing-song-volume) command.

 #### Song Information